shoshinflamingo/KataArchitecture2025/3-solution-space/1-ai-grading-short-answers.md

-# Solving short answers with AI
+# AI grading short answers

 Driven by the need of precise grading, we need something better than just asking a LLM model to grade the short answers.